Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Analysis and Results

 \section{Analysis and Results}

 \paragraph{Overall observation}

 We chose the top 15 most frequent backchannels/fillers in our Japanese and English data to check how the representation of backchannels/fillers changes after fine-tuning.
-Among the 15 selected backchannels/fillers in each language, typical examples are: the ones indicating positive or negative feedback as the reference objects, and signals for turn-holding (in English, \textit{`yes', `uh', `yeah'} etc.; in Japanese, examples are \begin{CJK}{UTF8}{min} `はい'(hai, `yes' in English), `うん'(un, `yeah'), `ああ'(aa, `ah')\end{CJK} etc.).
+Among the 15 selected backchannels/fillers in each language, typical examples are: the ones indicating positive or negative feedback as the reference objects, and signals for turn-holding (in English, \textit{yes}, \textit{uh}, \textit{yeah}, etc.; in Japanese, examples are \begin{CJK}{UTF8}{min}`はい' (hai, `yes'), `うん' (un, `yeah'), `ああ' (aa, `ah')\end{CJK}, etc.).

-We report the preliminary results using t-SNE visualization \citep{van2008visualizing}.
+We report the preliminary results using t-SNE visualizations \citep{van2008visualizing}.
 The embeddings of the 15 selected backchannels/fillers in each language are the input data.
 These embeddings are extracted from the last hidden layer of the LMs, before and after fine-tuning, as shown in Figure~\ref{fig:pip_uh}.
 We have selected t-SNE visualisations from the LLaMA-3 model with a single context setting to demonstrate how fine-tuning (in this instance, NTP) modifies the representation of backchannels/fillers within the language models (LMs).
-Figure~\ref{fig:tsne_result}a shows that for English data, when we obtain the embeddings of a selected backchannel/filler from the pre-trained LLaMA-3 model, the distinction between different backchannels/fillers are not clear enough (see Figure~\ref{fig:tsne_result}a).
+Figure~\ref{fig:tsne_result}a shows that for English data, when we obtain the embeddings of a selected backchannel/filler from the pre-trained LLaMA-3 model, the distinction between different backchannels/fillers are not clear enough.
 We believe that the large overlap of different data points is due to the fact that the pre-trained LMs have limited knowledge of the backchannel/filler and thus will assign random values to the encountered backchannel/filler.
-After fine-tuning, clearer distinction among the embeddings of different backchannels/fillers start to appear in the English data (see Figure~\ref{fig:tsne_result}b).
-The effect of fine-tuning for Japanese data is much clearer, after fine-tuning distinctions between different backchannels/fillers emerge as more colours appear in the t-SNE visualization (Figure~\ref{fig:tsne_result}c and ~\ref{fig:tsne_result}d).
-The t-SNE visualisations from other LMs and different settings can be found in Appendix~\ref{sec:fsr}.
+After fine-tuning, a clearer distinction among the embeddings of different backchannels/fillers starts to appear in the English data (see Figure~\ref{fig:tsne_result}b).
+The effect of fine-tuning for Japanese data is similar.
+After fine-tuning distinctions between different backchannels/fillers emerge as clearer boundaries among different colours appear in the t-SNE visualization (Figure~\ref{fig:tsne_result}c and ~\ref{fig:tsne_result}d).
+The t-SNE visualisations from other LMs and different settings can be found in Appendix~\ref{app:additional-tSNE} (Figures~\ref{fig:tsne_result1} to~\ref{fig:tsne_result10}).